wiebket/delretrieve/README.md

 ```

 ## Setup instructions
 Ensure that python 3 is installed on your computer.
 A simple way of getting it is to install it with [Anaconda](https://conda.io/docs/user-guide/install/index.html).
-Once python has been installed, the dlrretrieve package can be installed.
+Once python has been installed, the delretrieve package can be installed.

 1. Clone this repository from github.
-2. Navigate to the root directory (`dlrretrieve`) and run `python setup.py install`.
+2. Navigate to the root directory (`delretrieve`) and run `python setup.py install`.
 3. Update the database connection information in `USER_HOME/dlr_data/usr/cnxnstr.txt`.
 The data retrieval process will ONLY work if you have installed the database on a MSSQL server instance and have access permissions to the data.

 ## Data retrieval